-If a taxpayer has applied to the Canada Revenue Agency for an extension of time to serve a notice of objection and the CRA refused the taxpayer’s application, the taxpayer can apply to the Tax Court of Canada to have the deadline extended.
+If you’ve applied to the Canada Revenue Agency for an extension of time to serve a notice of objection and the CRA refused your application, you can apply to the Tax Court of Canada to have the deadline extended.

 When Can a Taxpayer Apply to the Tax Court of Canada?

-- The CRA has refused the taxpayer’s request to have the deadline extended and the taxpayer has applied to the Tax Court of Canada within 90 days from the date appearing on the CRA’s letter informing him of such.
+- the CRA has refused your request to have the deadline extended and you have applied to the Court within 90 days from the date appearing on the CRA’s letter informing you of such; or

-- Even if the CRA has yet to render its decision, if more than 90 days have elapsed, the taxpayer can take the matter directly to the Tax Court of Canada without waiting for the CRA’s decision.
-Even though this avenue is available to the taxpayer, it is generally not recommended, unless special circumstances.
-A taxpayer should generally not proceed to the Tax Court of Canada without having exhausted his recourse with the CRA.
+- even if the CRA has yet to render its decision, if more than 90 days have elapsed, you can take the matter directly to the Tax Court of Canada without waiting for the CRA’s decision.
+Even though this avenue is available, it is generally not recommended, unless special circumstances.
+You should generally not proceed to the Tax Court of Canada without having exhausted your recourse with the CRA.

 How to Apply to the Tax Court of Canada for a Time Extension?